 The DUI penalties vary according to many factors such as whether your case was charged as a felony or a misdemeanor, whether you have a prior record and whether your case involves any elements that justify some of the more serious penalties.

 The penalties can include probation, jail time, monetary fines, enrollment in a treatment program, and driver’s license suspension or revocation.
 You may also face higher insurance rates, fees to reinstate your license and ignition interlock device-related fees in some cases.

 Can I Be Arrested for DUI After Taking My Prescription as Directed by My Doctor?

 Unfortunately, there are some cases where a driver is arrested after taking their prescription medication as directed by their physician.
 Seniors and individuals with a chronic illness or serious injury are often involved in this type of arrest.

-Washington’s laws do allow for a DUI arrest, even in the case of a driver who has taken medication exactly as directed by a medical professional.
+Washington’s laws do allow for a DUI arrest, even in the case of a driver who has taken medication just like instructed to by a doctor.
 If the police officer believes the driver exhibits signs of impairment, then this can serve as grounds for arrest.